What Is a Business Credit Card and How Does It Work?

 Who should consider a business credit card?

-Business credit cards can be useful tools for business owners who want ongoing access to a line of credit and perks like employee cards.
-They can also make sense if you want a way to keep your business and personal expenses separate.
+Business credit cards can be useful tools for business owners who want ongoing access to a line of credit, perks like employee cards and a way to keep business and personal expenses separate.

-If you decide a business credit card is right for you, here are several factors that can help you choose a card:
+If you decide a business credit card is right for you, here are factors that can help you compare cards:

 Applicant and business requirements